Fashion in Poland after World War II User Culture.pl's picture Culture.pl 2016/08/04

 1 May was always the most important communist holiday.
 People went to streets and attended parades with proper slogans on banners.
 Staffs of various workplaces, even sport clubs, always marched together.
 Sometimes deficit goods were available at stalls or from trucks.

 Vacation was the best time for Poles, as everywhere in the world.
-We traveled regularly either to the mountains, countryside or seaside.
+They traveled regularly either to the mountains, countryside or seaside.
 Camping was very popular, most people traveled by train.
 Lucky ones had small communist caravans.
 The beaches were already crowded 50 years ago.
 People traveled individually or on packed holidays organised by their companies, especially big industry.
-Kids often went to sponsored camps, they stayed in empty schools.
+Kids often went to sponsored camps, they stayed in vacant schools.
+Travelling to other communist countries was also possible and quite popular.

 Apart from long periods of tragic shortages, there were also good times for shops.
 Meat - the most desired food - could be abundant, the only problem were prices - low income families couldn`t afford such luxuries as ham or loin or good quality smoked sausage, they mostly bought cheapest wiener sausages or chicken.